ksavage-work/wonderw1/maze.md

 ## Step 5 : Create a Starting Position for Wonder Woman

-Go back to your tile map and choose a new tile from the Gallery to be the start location for Wonder Woman.
+Go back to your tilemap and choose a new tile from the Gallery to be the start location for Wonder Woman.
 Place it at the beginning of the maze.
 Get the ``||scene: place mySprite on top of||`` block and put it in the ``||loops:on start||`` block.
 Click on the grey box and select the Start tile that you chose earlier.
 Wonder Woman should now start at this location when you play the game.
 ```blocks